Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/03_CNN.md

 # Convolution
 Convolution is performed using a convolutional kernel (also called a filter), which is a small matrix that slides or "convolves" across the input data, element-wise multiplying and summing values as it goes.
 The result is a feature map that represents certain features or patterns in the input data.

+The filters will have the same number of channels as the convolution layer.
+The number of channels in the output after convolution is the **number of filters** used for convolution

 ![Alt text](image-7.png)

 ![Alt text](<Screenshot from 2023-10-15 15-54-59.png>)